steinber/covid19_root/README.md

 # covid19_root
 This is a set of simple (for now) ROOT macros to utilize public COVID19 data.

-The dataset is from @covidtracking
+The dataset is from @covidtracking via https://covidtracking.com/data

 Example:
 <pre>